On a Frank-Wolfe Approach for Abs-smooth Functions: Numerical examples

 which is piecewise linear and nonconvex.
 The analysis presented in \textup{\cite{GuOv12}} shows that this test function has (a) a unique global minimizer $x^*=(1,1, \ldots, 1)\in\R^n$ and (b) $2^{n-1}-1$ other stationary points which are not local minima, at which nonsmooth optimization algorithms may get stuck.
 Numerical tests showed that with the initial point

 it is very likely to encounter all of the stationary points; see again \textup{\cite{GuOv12}}.
+This also explains the high number of iterations required by AASM since it visits all the stationary points and verifies the non-optimality of all of them, except for the last one.
+One has to note that for the examples solved with our Frank-Wolfe methods the number of iterations in each inner solve is in almost all cases less than five.

 Comparisons of three different solvers, i.e., a bundle method, an adapted quasi-Newton method, and ASM were presented for $1\le n \le 10$ in \textup{\cite{GW18}}.
 It was found that the bundle method and the adapted quasi-Newton method got trapped at one of the stationary points for $3\le n \le 10$ after a high number of iterations.
+That is, they were not able to find the minimizer.
 On the other hand, for all values of $n$ considered, ASM reached the minimizer exactly after $2^{n}$ iterations.
 Larger values of $n$ were not considered due to numerical difficulties for these higher dimensions.

 To validate the proposed Frank-Wolfe algorithm for abs-smooth functions, we introduced artificial bounds on the variables such that we have a compact convex feasible set.
 That is, we consider

 Note that the constraint $C$ excludes neither the suboptimal stationary points nor the global minimizer.